Unitary representations of real reductive groups: Coverings of tori

 is a well-defined generalized function on $G$. \item The generalized function $\Theta_\pi$ is given by a locally $L^1$ function on $G$, which is analytic on the open subset of regular semisimple elements. \item Suppose $H \subset G$ is a Cartan subgroup.
 Fix a set $R^+_{\mathbb R}$ of positive roots for the system $R_{\mathbb R}$ of real roots of $H$ in ${\mathfrak g}$.
 Since each real root takes real values on $H$, we can define

-Write $\widetilde{H}$ for the $\rho$ double cover of $H$ (Lemma \ref{lemma:wrho}), and $D$ for a Weyl denominator function on $\widetilde H$ (Definition \ref{def:Weylden}).
+Write $\widetilde{H}$ for the $\rho_{\abs}$ double cover of $H$ (Lemma \ref{lemma:rhoimcover}), and $D$ for a Weyl denominator function on $\widetilde H$ (Definition \ref{def:Weylden}).
 Then the product $D\cdot \Theta_\pi|_H$ (an analytic function on the set of regular elements of $\widetilde{H}$) is equal {\em on $\widetilde{H}^+_{\text{reg}}$} to a finite integer combination of characters of ${\widetilde{H}}$:

 \end{enumerate} \end{theorem} The subscript $1$ on $\tildehatk{H}{1}$ (Definition \ref{def:ncover}) is ``level $1$,'' meaning that the characters take the value $-1$ on the central element $-1$ of the cover.
-Therefore both the numerator and denominator are ``level $1$'' functions, so the quotient is ``level $0$'' and defines a function on $H$.
-The simplest example of this formula is the Weyl character formula for the $2j+1$-dimensional representation $\pi_{2j+1}$ of $SO(3)$, which is
+Therefore both the numerator and denominator are ``level $1$'' functions, so the quotient is ``level $0$'' and defines a function on $H$. \begin{proof} Part (1) is in \Cite{HCIII}*{pages 243--245}.

-In this formula, the numerator and denominator are well defined only on the double cover of the maximal torus.
-Nevertheless we like this formula because it is very simple.
-(It is the formula of Theorem \ref{thm:distnchar}(3) with numerator and denominator each divided by $2i$.) \begin{proof} Part (1) is in \Cite{HCIII}, pages 243--245.
 The analyticity in part (2) is the main result of \Cite{HCchar}; now that distribution theory is a familiar tool, (2) is a routine ``elliptic regularity'' argument.
 But the proof that $\Theta_\pi$ actually coincides with integration against this function is much deeper, and was achieved only in \Cite{HClocL1}.

 Part (3) is difficult to attribute properly.
 The fact that the numerator looks locally like a trigonometric polynomial on $\widetilde H$ is due to Harish-Chandra, and is proved in \Cite{HCchar}.
 Harish-Chandra's arguments, which proceed by solving differential equations, allow also terms with a polynomial dependence on $\widetilde h$.
 That these polynomials are always constant was first proved in \Cite{FS}.